hnjaman/complete-microservice-application/readme.md

 # What is microservice?
-Microservice is modern as well as a popular architectural term for designing software application over the last few years.
+Microservice is modern as well as a popular architectural term for designing software application
-There are lots of definition on the internet to describe what microservice really is and all of them are correct.
+over the last few years.
+There are lots of definition on the internet to describe what microservice
-But wanna describe it simply, concisely and more importance is exactly.
+really is and all of them are correct.
+But I wanna describe it simply, concisely and more importance is exactly.

 A microservice application is consist of different services where every service is an application and
   1. Independently deployable